U.S. dollar drops sharply after President Trump calls it 'too strong'

 Related: Americans have become lazy and it's hurting the economy

-On the campaign trail, Trump frequently slammed China for purposefully weakening its currency, the yuan, to make its goods cheaper on global markets.
+On the campaign trail, Trump frequently slammed China for purposefully weakening its currency, the yuan, to make its goods cheaper on the world market.

-He vowed to label China a "currency manipulator" on Day One of his presidency, the equivalent of calling China a bad actor.
-That didn't happen, but the president continues to talk tough on China.
-Just last week, Trump called China the "world champions" of currency devaluation.
+He vowed to label China a "currency manipulator" on Day One of his presidency, the equivalent of saying that China cheats.
+That didn't happen, but the president continued to talk tough on China.
+In early April, he called China the "world champions" of currency devaluation.

-Suddenly, Trump is saying something very different.
+But now, Trump is saying something very different.

 "They're not currency manipulators," he said Wednesday.

-China's currency has actually been trying to prop up its currency recently as the government there tries to encourage wealthy Chinese to keep their money at home instead of investing it overseas in the US, UK or elsewhere.
+Trump also acknowledged that China is no longer manipulating its currency, at least not in a harmful way to the US.
+China has actually been attempting to prop up the yuan lately so wealthy Chinese investors keep their money at home instead of investing overseas.

+In addition to softening his tone on the dollar, Trump also sounded a lot more upbeat about Federal Reserve Chair Janet Yellen.

+"I like her, I respect her," Trump told the Wall Street Journal.